amine-mih-dev/OIDv4_ToolKit/README.md

 ```

 This will generate .txt annotation files in proper format for custom object detection with YOLOv3.
 The text files are generated in folder with images.
-and also allows you to downloaad images directly to your cloud storage, use the following command
+and also allows you to download images directly to your cloud storage, use the following command:

 ```bash
 !pip install awscli